 javax.servlet.context.tempdir attribute of the web application.

 Be wary of setting an explicit temp directory if you are likely to change the jars in WEB-INF/lib between redeployments.
-There is a JVM bug concerning caching of jar contents: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4774421
+There is a JVM bug concerning caching of jar contents.

-Mostly for backward compatibility, from jetty-9.1.1 onwards, it is be possible to create a directory named "work" in the
+It is possible to create a directory named

-Moreover, as has historically been the case, these temp directories inside the work directory are not cleaned up when jetty exists (or more correctly speaking, the
+Moreover, as has historically been the case, these temp directories inside the work directory are not cleaned up when Jetty exits (or more correctly speaking, the

 temp directory corresponding to a context is not cleaned up when that context stops).

-Sometimes you may find it useful to keep the contents of the temporary directory between restarts of the web application.
+Sometimes it is useful to keep the contents of the temporary directory between restarts of the web application.
 By default, Jetty will not persist the temp directory.
 To configure Jetty to keep it, use WebAppContext.setPersistTempDirectory(true).

 Be aware that if you call